DioxusLabs/taffy/.github/ISSUE_TEMPLATE/bug_report.md

 ## Platform

-What platform are you using `taffy` on? e.g. Rust, Andriod, IOS, JavaScript/TypeScript
+What platform are you using `taffy` on? e.g. Rust, Android, IOS, JavaScript/TypeScript

 ## What you did